mfvazquez/HeatColdParadigm/README.md

   https://www.psychopy.org/download.html

-  Psychopy doesn't works with pyglet 1.4.
-Check if you have an older version installed, otherwise uninstall your current version of pyglet and specify an older one.
+  Psychopy doesn't work with pyglet 1.4 currently.
+Check that you have an older version installed, otherwise uninstall your current version of pyglet and specify an older one.
   For example, installing via pip: